Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Sample preparation and experimental details

 The polycrystalline samples of LESCO with 0.14 $\leq x \leq$ 0.28 were synthesized by a solid-state reaction method.
 Dried powders of La$_2$O$_3$, Eu$_2$O$_3$, SrCO$_3$, and CuO were mixed with the nominal composition.
 The mixture was pressed into pellets and sintered at 1050 $^{\circ}$C in air with intermediate grindings.
 The oxygenized samples were prepared by annealing the AS samples in oxygen gas under 40 MPa at 500 $^{\circ}$C for 80 h.
 The phase purity of the samples was checked by X-ray powder diffraction measurements.
 Samples with $x >$ 0.14 were confirmed to be single phase T*-type cuprates, while $x=0.14$ sample contained impurity phase with a volume fraction of $\sim$7 $\%$ of T'-type cuprate.
 The value of oxygen gain through annealing ($y$) was evaluated to be 0.023--0.024 per formula unit for $x$ = 0.18, 0.20, 0.22, and 0.26 from the variation of sample weight.
 Although the $y$ for other samples was not determined, we confirmed the increase of the c-lattice constant (decrease of a-lattice constant) in all samples after annealing, suggesting an introduction of oxygens.

 Magnetic susceptibility was measured for AS and OA LESCO using a superconducting quantum interference device.
 We furthermore performed electrical resistivity measurements for $x$ = 0.18, 0.20, and 0.22 samples with a standard dc four-probe method.
-Zero-field (ZF) and longitudinal-field (LF) ${\mu}$SR measurements were carried out using a pulsed positive muon beam on the spectrometer (CHRONUS) at Port 4 in the RIKEN-RAL Muon Facility in the Rutherford Appleton Laboratory, UK, and the D1 and S1 (ARTEMIS) spectrometers in the Materials and Life Science Experimental Facility in J-PARC, Japan.
+Zero-field (ZF) and longitudinal-field (LF) ${\mu}$SR measurements were carried out using a pulsed positive muon beam on the D1 and S1 (ARTEMIS) spectrometers in the Materials and Life Science Experimental Facility (MLF) in J-PARC, Japan, and the spectrometer (CHRONUS) at Port 4 in the RIKEN-RAL Muon Facility (RAL) in the Rutherford Appleton Laboratory, UK.
+The $\mu$SR measurements for AS LESCO with $x = $0.20 and 0.28, and AN LESCO with $x=0.24$ were performed in MLF, and those for other samples were performed in RAL.
 In most of the measurements, the samples were cooled down to 4 K using an open-cycle $^4$He-flow cryostat.
 Only the AS LESCO with $x=0.14$ was cooled down to 1.9 K using a cryostat different from that used for measurements above 4 K. The time ($t$) evolution of muon spin polarization ($\mu$SR time spectra, ($A$($t$))) after the implantation of muons into the sample was measured by the asymmetry of the decay positron emission rate between forward and backward counters.
+All $\mu$SR time spectra in this paper are shown after correcting the counting efficiency and the solid angle of the detectors.